h0pi/2x2x2-cube/README.md

 | **Train ON/OFF** | Start or stop the background curriculum training thread |
 | **Solve** | Let the trained agent solve the current cube one move at a time |

+**Camera:** click and drag with the left mouse button to orbit the view.
+Just hovering over the window no longer rotates the camera.

 **Typical workflow:**

 1. Launch the app — the cube starts scrambled automatically